LajosPolya/aws-cdk-templates/deploy-batch-job-with-fargate/README.md

 The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

 This deploys a Batch Job with a Fargate Task.
 The Batch Job can be submitted with the following command.
 Both `jobQueue` and `jobDefinition` are exported by the CDK and therefore printed to the command line when the app is deployed.
+The job prints `Hello World from Batch Job` to the logs.

 ` aws batch submit-job --job-name batch-job --job-queue <jobQueue> --job-definition <jobDefinition>`